komalgill0310/movie-watchlist/tasks_breakdown.md

 **Default page for the index.html _BreakDown_**

-1. Header
+1. Header✅

     - Text - Find your film✅
     - Text - My Watchlist✅
       1. it is an anchor tag, which when clicked will take user to the watchlist.html page.
       - this page will be opened on the same tab.
-    - a background image
+    - a background image✅

-2. A Search Bar - user has the ability to type the text
+2. A Search Bar - user has the ability to type the text✅

     - An input tag - type *SEARCH*✅
-      - a search icon
+      - a search icon✅
       - placeholder text - Any movie name✅

 3. A Search Button - when click, will make **GET Request**✅